O Ewigkeit, du Donnerwort, BWV 60: Structure and scoring

 In O Ewigkeit, du Donnerwort, solo voices perform all movements but the closing chorale.
 Bach had composed a similarly structured cantata three weeks before, entitled Ich glaube, lieber Herr, hilf meinem Unglauben, BWV 109, which also featured a dialogue between Fear and Hope, given to one singer.
-In O Ewigkeit, du Donnerwort, he assigned Fear to the alto and Hope to the tenor, and has them sing three movements in dialogue.
+In O Ewigkeit, du Donnerwort, he assigns Fear to the alto and Hope to the tenor, and he has them sing three movements in dialogue.
 In movement 4, Fear is answered instead by the bass, the vox Christi (voice of Christ), with "Selig sind die Toten".

 Bach structured the cantata in five movements: four duets of alternating arias and recitatives, concluding with a four-part chorale.
 He scored the work for three vocal soloists (alto (A), tenor (T) and bass (B)), a four-part choir only in the closing chorale, and a Baroque instrumental ensemble: horn (Co) to support the chorale tunes, two oboes d'amore (Oa), two violins (Vl), viola (Va), and basso continuo (Bc).
 The title page of the original parts bears a title which Bach wrote himself: "Dominica 24 / post Trinit. / Dialogus Zwischen Furcht u.
 Hoffnung. / Furcht.
 O Ewigkeit, du DonnerWort. / Hoffnung.
 Herr, ich warte auf dein Heÿl. / á / 4 Voci. / 2 Hautb: d’Amour. / 2 Violini / Viola / e / Continuo / di / Joh.Sebast:Bach" (Sunday 24 / after Trinity. / Dialogue Between Fear and Hope / Fear.
 O Eternity, you Word of Thunder. / Hope.
 Lord, I wait for Your Salvation. / for / 4 voices / 2 oboes d'amore. / 2 violins / viola / and / continuo / by / Joh.Sebast:Bach).
 A horn, to support the chorale melodies, was requested only later under the word Viola, possibly in the 19th century.
 The duration of the work has been stated as 20 minutes.